 A few peers worth comparing in 2026:

-Freecash usually wins on raw offer payout size and crypto support.
-Swagbucks and Copper win on long-running track record.
+Freecash usually wins on raw offer payout size and crypto support — its offer library and FT1000 track record outpace most peers.
+Swagbucks and Copper win on long-running brand recognition.
 Scrambly wins on speed.

 Tips to Earn More Without Wasting Time